hnttx/helium-tax-tools/README.md

 # Tools
-python3 tax_tools.py -x tax_lots -n animal-name-spaces
+python3 tax_tools.py -x tax_lots -n animal-name-spaces -y 2020

 where animal-name-spaces is the name of your hotspot.
-Update: can also be a comma separated list of multiple hotspots by animal names
+Update: can also be a comma separated list of multiple hotspots by animal names y is the tax year

 This will refresh all hotspots, retrieve all of your rewards and save them in data/animal-name-spaces.csv, then output your consolidated tax lots by day in output/animal-name-spaces_tax_lots.csv